 9. Badlands National Park

-We spent about 4 hours exploring Badlands, which was plenty of time to get the full experience.
-During our time there, we got in 2 short hikes, time at the visitor’s center, a picnic, and stops at the best overlooks.
+We spent about 4 hours exploring, which was plenty of time to experience the Badlands.
+We got in two short hikes during our time there, plus time at the visitor’s center, a picnic, and stops at the best overlooks.
 Read more about planning a visit to the Badlands here.

 Throughout your visit to the park, stay on the lookout for wildlife.
-Spot bison, bighorn sheep, and pronghorns grazing near the side of the road.
+Spot bison, bighorn sheep, and pronghorns are often found grazing near the side of the road.

-At the end of your day in Badlands, make your way over to Custer State Park.
+At the end of your day in Badlands, make your way to Custer State Park.

-Where to Stay in the badlands: stay in cabins or at the campground (with tents and RV sites) Cedar Pass Lodge, where there are options for cabins or camping (both tent and RV).
+Where to Stay in the badlands: stay in cabins or at the campground (with tents and RV sites) Cedar Pass Lodge, located within the park.
 Sage Creek Campground offers additional tent sites.

 Custer State Park and Mount Rushmore